Link Search Menu Expand Document

 The application flow

-Modularity implements its application flow in two stages:
+Modularity implements its application flow in two phases:

 • First, the application’s dependencies tree is “composed” by collecting services declared in modules, adding sub-containers, and connecting other applications.